 It would also be really weird to him if his teacher began French class with a verb chart and made him sit and memorize endings.
 Or even stranger still… if he opened up a book and started repeating vocabulary words after his teacher.
 Yes, maybe sometimes these things will happen, but it should not happen for every verb or vocabulary word for every unit!

-So, what can non-immersion teachers do the help students gain fluency as quickly as possible in a more natural way?
-Here are some things I’ve learned from teaching FSL and immersion.
+So, what can you do if you’re not a French immersion teacher to help students gain fluency as quickly as possible in a more natural way?
+Here are some things I’ve learned from teaching FSL and French immersion.
 Neither model is perfect, but in my experience, immersion is by-far a quicker path to fluency.

 1. Don’t translate everything.